danieltkach/RadioExplorer-Game/README.md

 3. The game will install and create a desktop shortcut
 4. Future updates install automatically!

+## ⚠️ Installation Note

+Windows will show a security warning because the app isn't signed (signing costs $400/year and this is a free game!).

+**To install:**
+1. Click "More info"
+2. Click "Run anyway"
+3. This is safe - it's just because I'm an independent developer

 ## 🎯 Features

 - Realistic launch and landing sequences